skdigital/ionic3-beep/README.md

 # MVP full working prototype end of course MVP Chat Applicatoin

-## Fully Functiononing firebase CRUD application Ionic 3 and Angularfire2 with Authentication
+## Fully functiononing firebase CRUD application Ionic 3 and Angularfire2 with authentication

 This project was built by following Paul Halliday's online course Learn Ionic3 from Scratch.